JensForstmann/tmt2/README.md

 Even without an admin token you can create and manage matches (but only your own ones).
-If you want to know your admin token (a random one is generated at startup) either take a look at the `access_tokens.json` file or take a look at the first lines of the log outpout (`docker logs tmt2`).
+If you want to know your admin token (a random one is generated at startup) either take a look at the `access_tokens.json` file or take a look at the first lines of the log output (`docker logs tmt2`).

 ### Ingame Chat Commands